the-sushi/ss/CONTRIBUTING.md

 The same applies to all other similar things, such as while, for, switch, etc.

 Braces always go on the next line.
 Structs are never `typedef`ed.

+## Further notes:
+Follow the code of conduct.
+You may find it in the CODE_OF_CONDUCT.md file in the root directory of this project.